It is through our heart that we find our path.

 My 30’s progressed with traditional talk therapy and hypnotherapy.
 In recent years I received shamanic healings, kambo treatments, and I walked the Camino de Santiago.
 I participated in transformational trainings, and ayahuasca ceremonies.
 I learned about the mind, neural pathways, and their connection to the body.
 Most recently, I have cultivated a transformative meditation practice that keeps me grounded, connected, and clear on my path.

 I have learned that we all have the capacity to heal our wounds and find our way.
-It is my honor to use my knowledge, experience, and intuition to support others in following their heart, and finding their path.
+It is my honor to use my knowledge, experience, training, and intuition to support others in following their heart and finding their path.